 Our bikes have a signature look, standing out in the bunch while remaining understated.
 And characteristic design details are carried across the range – a SwiftCarbon bike looks like a SwiftCarbon bike, whether it’s a road racer, TT bike or MTB.
 But the key element is, and always will be, the ride.

 Just as there are different alloys of aluminium and steel, so there are numerous types of carbon fibre.
-So many, in fact, that knowing that a frame is made of “carbon fibre” really doesn’t tell you very much.
-For the rider, this can be a problem – you can’t tell exactly what kind of carbon a frame’s made out of just by looking, even if there’s not a layer of cosmetic weave or paint on it.
-The lighter a frame is, the stronger the material has to be.
+So many, in fact, that saying that a frame is made of “carbon fibre” really doesn’t reveal very much.
+No one can ever tell exactly what kind of carbon a frame is made of just by looking at it, regardless of the finish on the surface.

-All SwiftCarbon bikes use a combination of T700, T800 and T1000 filaments from Toray in Japan, the world’s largest producer of carbon fibre – most of it is used by the aeronautical and defence industries.
-We also use filament from Mitsubishi Rayon, with the combination of Toray and Mitsubishi carbon fibre helping us to deliver the superior ride quality of every SwiftCarbon bike.
+SwiftCarbon bikes use a combination of T700, T800 and T1000 filaments, originating from Toray in Japan, the world’s largest producer of carbon fibre – much of which is used by the aeronautical and defence industries.
+We also use filaments from Mitsubishi Rayon, and the combination of Toray and Mitsubishi carbon fibre help us to deliver the superior ride quality that SwiftCarbon bike.

 Finite Element Model